craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 #. **Backup CrafterCMS** just in case something goes wrong with the upgrade.

    When upgrading CrafterCMS installed on a server, the upgrade scripts performs an automated backup of CrafterCMS, but it's recommended not to rely on the automated backup, just in case.
-See :ref:`backup-and-recovery` for details on how to perform the backup of CrafterCMS
+See :ref:`backup-and-restore` for details on how to perform the backup of CrafterCMS

 #. **Manually shut down CrafterCMS**   For CrafterCMS installed on a server, the upgrade scripts shuts down CrafterCMS as one of the first steps, but it's also recommended not to rely on the automated shutting down just in case.